wp-plugins/nokia-mapsplaces/readme.txt

 10. Show public transport information in a widget

 == Changelog ==
+= 1.6.3 =
+* Compatibility fix.
+Plugin is now compatible with newest wordpress versions.
 = 1.6.2 =
 * Bugfixes and improvements
 = 1.6.1 =